aceade/Fiptubat/README.md

 * Cycle units using Tab
 * End your turn using Backspace.
 If you have units moving, this will be rejected.
 * Crouch or stand up using C.
-* Sidestep by holding A/D.
+* Strafe by holding WASD
+* Freeze or enable rotation by clicking left Ctrl.
 * Fire by clicking the left mouse button
 * Reload by pressing R
 * Cycle fire modes with Q